 In 1995 Joe Sakic, who is now The Colorado Avalanche General Manager, won the Conn Smythe Trophy, awarded to the most valuable player on the Team.
 The Team followed the next year winning the Pacific Division again and was awarded the President’s Trophy for finishing the season with the best record and scoring average in the NHL.

-The Colorado Avalanche’s home arena is the Pepsi Center, which is shared with The Denver Nuggets.
+The Colorado Avalanche’s home arena is the Ball Arena, which is shared with The Denver Nuggets.
 The Broadmoor World Arena Ice Hall in Colorado Springs is a US Olympic and Paralympic Training site.
 The Broadmoor World Arena and The World Arena Ice hall are two facilities that have three sheets of ice that include two Olympic-sized and one NHL-sized, making it the perfect location for hockey skating functions.
 Learn more about hockey and The Colorado Avalanche on Wikipedia!